 And whereas testosterone is more known for its anabolic effects, DHT is more androgenic and promotes such things as facial and body hair growth, confidence, erection quality, and the growth of male sexual organs, etc.

 There are not many supplements known to nutraceuticals to improve DHT, but these six have some research behind them:

 It’s from Africa, gluten-free, and often times used in gluten-free pastry and beer.

 What makes it special is one study, which found that sorghum extract increased the levels of the enzyme 5-alpha reductase by 54%.

-Since 5-a reductase is the very enzyme that converts testosterone into DHT, using sorghum to promote the enzyme expression should be a viable method to naturally raise DHT levels.
+Since 5-a reductase is the very enzyme that converts testosterone into 5-a dihydrotestosterone, using sorghum to promote the enzyme expression should be a viable method to ramp up DHT production.

 Although there is sorghum flour on the market, the researchers used sorghum extract in their study.
-The only supplement we’ve seen with actual sorghum extract on the market is this Tri-Sugar Shield from Life Extensions.
+The only supplement we’ve seen with actual sorghum extract on the market is this Tri-Sugar Shield from Life Extensions (affiliate link).